Map Your Paddocks and Analyse Profitability Across Your Farm

 Features

-Map Your Paddocks and Track Land Use Across Your Farm
+Map Your Paddocks and Analyse Profitability Across Your Farm

-P2PAgri’s farm mapping tool uses Google Maps satellite imagery to let you draw your paddock boundaries, calculate areas, and manage your land, all from your browser.
+P2PAgri’s farm mapping tool uses Google Maps satellite imagery to let you draw your paddock boundaries, calculate areas, and analyse paddock profitability - all from your browser.

 How Do I Map My Paddocks and Track Land Use?